nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 This is done within `FindInventoryRecordCommandParser#parse()`, which checks and extracts the keyword field from the command string.

 If there was a keyword provided, then `FindInventoryRecordCommandParser` creates a `FindInventoryRecordCommand` object.
-The sequence diagram below (figure 18) shows how the `DeleteInventoryRecordCommand` object is created.
+The sequence diagram below (figure 18) shows how the `FindInventoryRecordCommand` object is created.

 ![Find Inventory Record Diagram](images/FindInventoryRecordSequenceDiagram.png) Figure 18.
 Sequence Diagram for the Find Inventory record command.